UniversalDependencies/docs/_it/dep/fixed.md

 fixed(Pur, se)
 ~~~

-When involving more than two tokens, the first one is the head of each of the others.
+When the mwe is composed of more than two tokens, the first one is the head of each of the others.

 ~~~ sdparse
 Fino a quando .